sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

     This class can hold all the exceptions for your app.

-2. Next, you can define your exceptions as inner subclasses of the `*Exception` class you just created:
+2. Next, you can define specific exceptions related to your business logic as inner subclasses of the `*Exception` class you just created.
+A good tip for exception names is the more concrete you name your specific exception, the better you'll understand why it is failing.:

         public class [ExceptionClassName] extends PortalException {
-            public static class [ExceptionName] extends [ExceptionClassName] {
+            public static class [SpecificExceptionName] extends [ExceptionClassName] {
                 ...
             }
         }